transloadit/uppy/website/src/docs/informer.md

 ## Options

-The Informer plugin has the following configurable options:
+The `@uppy/informer` plugin has the following configurable options:

 ### `id: 'Informer'`

-A unique identifier for this Informer.
+A unique identifier for this plugin.
 It defaults to `'Informer'`.
 Use this if you need multiple Informer instances.

 ### `target: null`